PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 former-function differential execution confirms complete ModelIR/statistics equality for valid one/two-chain and shared-filter fixtures.

+Decomposed InstanceNormalization layout repair is owned by `passes/instance_normalization_layout.py`.
+It performs a marker-only preflight, then uses one optional or local `ModelIRGraphIndex` for every rank-three, rank-four, and rank-five candidate.
+The index proves the exact ordered `MEAN -> SUB -> square -> MEAN -> epsilon ADD -> SQRT -> reciprocal DIV -> normalize MUL -> scale MUL -> optional TRANSPOSE -> bias ADD` grammar, unique producers, exclusive internal consumers, and private intermediate boundaries.
+The final production call supplies the Session LayoutState.
+Graphs without a marked first Mean allocate no index.

+Logical layout selects channel axis one for NCW/NCHW/NCDHW and the final axis for NWC/NHWC/NDHWC.
+Both Mean axes, reduced/full intermediate shapes, and scale/bias broadcast buffers are immutable plans constructed before mutation.
+An axes constant that must change may be shared only by the two Mean operators;
+changing axes, scale, or bias constants requires producer-free, non-public ownership and the exact expected consumers.
+Epsilon must be a finite singleton and the reciprocal numerator must be the producer-free scalar one.
+Scale and bias buffers must contain exactly the positive static channel count, and an optional post-Transpose must contain a complete rank permutation before its bias axis is derived.

+Every tensor record, integer axis buffer, shape/signature, constant reshape, operator type/arity/order, and ownership decision is validated before any state is changed.
+This deliberately rejects the former acceptance of reversed SUB, non-ADD epsilon nodes, public intermediate shape mutation, shared scale mutation, floating axis buffers, incomplete channel constants, and malformed post permutations.
+It also prevents a late malformed bias shape from raising after axes, intermediate metadata, and scale data were already changed.
+Exact former-function differential execution confirms complete ModelIR/statistics equality for valid multi-layout and rank-five fixtures.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter